zynewave/podium-library/Guides/podium-guide.md

 If Podium is not exited properly, "Podium.ini" may become corrupted.
 This can happen if the computer is powered off while the setup file is being written.
 The next time Podium is started a corrupt setup file will typically cause the editor windows to be blank because the profiles are missing.
 If this happens, either use **Load Default Setup** on the **Setup** menu to overwrite "Podium.ini" with the default setup, or use **Load Setup...** if you have saved a backup of your setup file.

 If you have put a lot of work into customizing the setup, you should save it to a backup setup file.
-Use the **Save Complete Setup...** command for this purpose.
-The **Save Color Setup...** command is used for saving color schemes, which consist only of the settings from the **Colors** dialog.
+Use the **Save Setup...** command for this purpose.
+The **Save Color Theme...** command is used for saving color schemes, which consist only of the settings from the **Colors** dialog.

 The load and save commands on the **Setup** menu can also be used to store setups for different occasions.
 There may be situations where you want to use different configurations of your MIDI and audio interfaces, or you could have setup files for different types of projects and work styles.